Sagartoke510/mindex-java-code-challenge/README.md

 ### Task 2
 Create a new type, Compensation.
 A Compensation has the following fields: employee, salary, and effectiveDate.
 Create two new Compensation REST endpoints.
-One to create and one to read by employeeId.
+One to create and to read by employeeId.
 These should persist and query the Compensation from the persistence layer.

 ## Delivery